tiprankstipranks

 We are subject to various government regulations which could result in substantial costs.

 We are subject to various federal, state and local laws, regulations and administrative practices in the U.S. and internationally.
-We must comply with laws regulating, among other things, antitrust activities, employment environment, sale of concession goods, alcoholic beverages, data protection and privacy and Title III of the Americans with Disabilities Act of 1990 ("ADA") and similar state disability rights laws.
+We must comply with laws regulating, among other things, antitrust activities, employment environment, sale of goods and services, health and safety, alcoholic beverages, artificial intelligence, data protection and privacy and Title III of the Americans with Disabilities Act of 1990 ("ADA") and similar state disability rights laws.
 Compliance with the ADA and similar disability rights laws requires us as a public accommodation to reasonably accommodate individuals with disabilities.
-This applies to the construction of new theatres, certain renovations, existing theatres, websites and mobile applications and presentations for the blind, deaf and hard of hearing.
+This applies to the construction of new theaters, certain renovations, existing theaters, websites and mobile applications and presentations for the blind, deaf and hard of hearing.
 Changes in existing laws, regulations or administrative practices or new laws, regulations or administrative practices could have a significant impact on our business.

 Regulation - Risk 2